Listener Intent

 List categories of junk you keep seeing in the feed so SnitchFeed learns to score them down—even when keywords still match.

-Intent and Negative intent are listener-specific: you set them in each listener’s create/edit dialog (Create listener).
+Intent signal and Noisy signals each require 150–500 characters (after trimming).
+They are listener-specific: you set them in each listener’s create/edit dialog (Create listener).
 Different listeners can target different competitors or motions while sharing the same workspace Brand Context.

-Together, Intent + Negative intent narrow the gap between “matched keywords” and “matches worth replying to.”
+Together, Intent signal and noisy signals narrow the gap between “matched keywords” and “matches worth replying to.”
 When you change either field, SnitchFeed may re-score recent mentions so the feed reflects the new guidance.

-For workspace-wide company facts (who you are, what you sell), keep Brand Context accurate—listener Intent still tells the model what to listen for.
+For workspace-wide company facts (who you are, what you sell), keep Brand Context accurate—Intent signal still tells the model what to listen for.